 Applied Sight Reading (ASR) 3 continues the development of the drum student's rhythmic and rudimental reading abilities.
 ASR drills the material in a group format so all students are engaged and playing together.
-Students begin by focusing on single line reading and notation theory, and are introduced to rudimental etudes that continue throughout the course and gradually increase in difficulty.
+Students begin by focusing on single line reading and notation theory, repertoire, stylistic characteristics and authenticity of jazz and are introduced to rudimental etudes that continue throughout the course and gradually increase in difficulty.
 Students are also introduced to orchestral snare drum etudes, which are drilled each day.
 This course consists of a weekly one-hour lecture.